About Warren County

 Property & Public Records

-Property and land records in Warren County, Pennsylvania are maintained by Warren Recorder of Deeds of Deeds Office, located in Warren County Courthouse at 204 Fourth Avenue, Warren, PA 16365.
-The Recorder's Office can be contacted at and is responsible for recording and maintaining deeds, mortgages, mortgage satisfactions, liens, easements, right-of-ways, lease agreements, and other instruments affecting real property.
+Property and land records in Warren County, Pennsylvania are maintained by Warren County Recorder of Deeds Office, located in Warren County Courthouse at 204 Fourth Avenue, Warren, PA 16365.
+The Recorder's Office can be contacted through the office is responsible for recording and maintaining deeds, mortgages, mortgage satisfactions, liens, easements, right-of-ways, lease agreements, and other instruments affecting real property.
 Recording fees vary based on document type and page count, typically starting at approximately $50.00 for deeds and $84.50 for mortgages.

 • Warren County offers online property record searches through a web-based system accessible to the public, though some services may require registration or fees for detailed document retrieval.